We are closed for the 2025 season.

 Please add the coupon “COMBINE25” to your 2nd, etc., order to reduce the shipping cost by $6/order.

-Local friends, we will offer on farm pick up again in 2026 at Dill & Dahlia.
+Local friends, we will offer on farm pick up again in 2026 at Dill & Dahlia starting with our April 4th plant sale at Dill & Dahlia.

 A word about dahlia viruses, sanitation and labeling.